Iandiehard/diag-client-lib/README.md

 ## Future Work
 * DoIP with TLS
-* Remove Boost Library dependency

 For adding more features you can add new issues with label `enhancement` so that we can work on it.

 ## License

-Full information of license is available in the [LICENSE](LICENSE) file of this project.
+Full information on project license is available here [LICENSE](LICENSE).

-Boost License is available here [LICENSE](diag-client-lib/lib/libBoost/LICENSE)
+Boost License is available here [LICENSE](diag-client-lib/lib/boost-support/LICENSE).

 ## Contact
 Avijit Dey <iandiehard@outlook.com>